Jorrit de Ruiter

-Jorrit de Ruiter (born November 28, 1986 in Amsterdam) was a Dutch internationally elite badminton player who, until September 2015, was member of the Dutch National Badminton Team.
+Jorrit de Ruiter (born 28 November 1986 in Amsterdam) is a Dutch internationally elite badminton player who, until September 2015, was member of the Dutch national team.
 After he had played in the 2015 World Championships in Jakarta he decided to put an end to his international career.

 De Ruiter was a doubles specialist.
 Until April 2013 he played the men's doubles together with Dave Khodabux (highest achieved world ranking 32).
 From that moment on he only played the mixed doubles with Samantha Barning who was his partner in this discipline since 2012 and with whom he achieved world ranking 24 in about a year’s time.
 In September 2013, Barning got seriously injured, the reason why they couldn’t play a considerable number of tournaments.
 Therefore, they fell far back on the world ranking.
 In February 2014 they started to play international tournaments again and came in third place at the European Championships in Kazan, Russia.
 His highest achieved ranking in the mixed doubles was 16.

 De Ruiter trained full-time at the Dutch National Sports Centre Papendal.
 He was chairman of the athletes council of the Dutch Badminton Association and he has a bachelor's degree in sports marketing at Johan Cruyff University in Amsterdam.